-The calendar represents not only the legally require dates but also builds in check points to reflect on the District's direction including:
+The calendar represents not only the legally required dates but also builds in check points to reflect on the District's direction including:

-- Includes the following:

-- o Annual Brown Act training
+- Annual Brown Act training

-- o Annual evaluation dates for the Board and Superintendent
+- Annual evaluation dates for the Board and Superintendent

-- o Board election of officers
+- Board election of officers

-- o Budget calendar with full reports on fiscal status
+- Budget calendar with full reports on fiscal status

-- o Any statutory and/or regulatory deadlines (i.e..LCAP)
+- Any statutory and/or regulatory deadlines (i.e. LCAP)

 - Policy revisions and updates

 - Quarterly reports on student data with an emphasis on progress on addressing the achievement gap & third grade reading

 - Innovative practices

-- o Board committee meetings and subcommittees
+- Board committee meetings and subcommittees

-- o Construction timelines and updates
+- Construction timelines and updates

-- o Resource reports (i.e. Philanthropy, grants)
+- Resource reports (i.e. Philanthropy, grants)

-- Community engage reports
+- Community engagement reports